amaan-eth/twitter-get-intro/README.md

 7. Run `pnpm install` to install dependencies
 8. Run `pnpm run build` to compile the project
 9. Go to chrome://extensions & turn on developer mode
 10. Click "Load Unpacked".
 Select this repo and find the `build` folder.
-There should be a `chrome-mv3-prod folder`.
+There should be a `chrome-mv3-prod` folder.
 Select that.
 11. Enjoy!

 ## How I Built This